Skip to Content

 Grounds of Fleury destroyed during WWI

-As you walk the path, you can’t help but notice the expansive mounded landscape where the earth was destroyed from the bombing.
+As you walk the path, you can’t help but notice the expansive mounded landscape where the earth was destroyed by the bombing.

 Among the divots are markers that show you where certain buildings once stood; a bakery, a farm, a school~ all gone.